quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Game-Engine-Architecture/geaa_part25_12.4_Clips.md

 #### Smooth Transition Using Blend Factor
 Background context explaining how blend factors can be used to create smooth transitions between clips.
-The blend factor \(b\) varies with time, and a linear variation is mentioned as one approach.
+The blend factor $b$ varies with time, and a linear variation is mentioned as one approach.

 :p How does the blend factor vary during a transition?
 ??x
-The blend factor \(b\) varies according to a function of time.
-In this context, it typically changes from an initial value at the start of the transition (\(t_{start}\)) to a final value at the end of the transition (\(t_{end}\)).
-A linear variation implies that \(b\) increases or decreases at a constant rate during the transition.
+The blend factor $b $ varies according to a function of time.
+In this context, it typically changes from an initial value at the start of the transition ($ t_{start}$) to a final value at the end of the transition ($ t_{end}$).
+A linear variation implies that $ b$ increases or decreases at a constant rate during the transition.

 For example:
 ```java